TRNisbet/laughing-octo-pancake/README.md

     - Sketch it Out - Decide on the project, question to answer, and model.
 This will result in a project prototype
     - Build and Assemble - The team will train the model, build any related databases, and create the interactive dashboard and presentation
     - Put it all together - The team will finalize the model, database and dashboard, and present the final project to the cohort.

+## Communication Methodologies and Team Responsibilities
+The team will be communicating tasks and status via a dedicated Slack Channel.
+Additionally, Zoom Calls will be held outside of classtime for the group to work together.

+### Area Leads
+    - Data Exploration and PreProcessing - Kellie Brabec and Rachel Conner
+    - UI Design and Development - Tom Nisbet
+    - Machine Learning Modeling - Andrew Stewart
+    - Data Visualizations - Ash Sheth

 ### Topic
 The team considered a number of different topics, from recipe selection based on likes/dislikes and available ingredients, lottery number predictions, and healthcare data analysis.
 Various data sets were reviewed as part of the consideration process.
 The team settled on the topic of healthcare screening predictions as their topic.
 Based on available datasets, they selected diabetes prediction based on various factors.
 With a team  member being part of the  Healthcare Industry and other team members having interest in the area, the team felt that there could be beneficial impact to investigating Machine Learning related to health status and other factors.